lincc-frameworks/skymap-convert/README.md

 # Skymap Convert
 A dependency-light package for skymap operations--use the LSST skymap without the LSST stack.

+Made for use within [lsdb-rubin](https://github.com/astronomy-commons/lsdb-rubin); can also be used on its own.

 ## Quick start

 1. Install the package.